- Article published at:

 Everything you need to know about Delphiniums

-Delphiniums are one of those flowers that can be displayed just on their own and still catch everyone's breath away.
-With its tall gracious stems and striking colours, this flower is probably the most glamorous and classy flower there is.
+Delphiniums are one of those flowers that can be displayed just on their own and still take everyone's breath away.
+With its tall gracious stems, and striking colours, this flower is probably the most glamorous and classy flower there is.

 - Delphiniums typically grow up to 2.1 meters tall.

 - The most common colours include blue, purple, lavender, pink, scarlet and white.

 - Historically, parts of the delphinium plant has been used to create blue dyes and inks.

 - There are over 400 different types of delphinium species and they come from the Ranunculaceae family (buttercups).